From Gospel to Country, Karen Hester has delighted audiences around the world! Her bright, angelic vocals; accompanied

 Roots powerhouse duo The Small Glories are Cara Luft & JD Edwards, a musical tour-de-force partnership planted on the Canadian Prairies.
 Thrown together purely by accident for an anniversary show at Winnipeg’s venerable West End Cultural Centre, The Small Glories could almost make you believe in fate.
 With a stage banter

-Presenting the 25th Anniversary concerts of “On A Winter’s Night” from veteran singer-songwriters that remain among the brightest stars of the singer/songwriter movement for the past three decades.
+Presenting the Reunion Tour of “On A Winter’s Night” from veteran singer-songwriters that remain among the brightest stars of the singer/songwriter movement for the past three decades.
 In 1994 Christine Lavin gathered them together, along with folk and Americana artists to showcase music of the Winter Season on the now-classic On A Winter’s Night CD, followed by several years of touring collaborations.
 These artists have released dozens of recordings and toured steadily through the decades, with fond memories of their touring days together.
-The winter season is again celebrated by these unique and popular
+The winter season is again celebrated by these unique and popular performers, back

 ABOUT WINDHAM HILL